-- Poker Rooms: n/a.
+- Poker Rooms: Not available

-- Bingo: 19.
+- Bingo: 19

-- Lottery: n/a.
+- Lottery: Not available

-- Pari-Mutuel Wagering: n/a.
+- Pari-Mutuel Wagering: Not available

-*The purpose of this section is to inform the public of state gambling laws and how the laws apply to various forms of gambling.
-This information is not intended to provide legal advice.
+*The purpose of this section is to inform the public of state gambling laws and how the laws might apply to various forms of gaming.
+It is not legal advice.

 Slot Machine Private Ownership in Alaska